spapas/pdf-sign-check/README.md

 A java/spring boot application to help you *sign* and *check* your signed pdf documents.
 For checking, you upload the PDF file and you'll get its signing information.
-For signing, you upload the PDF file along with some parameters for the signature and you'll get a digitally signed PDF (you need a proper certificate to use this feature).
+For signing, you upload the PDF file along with some parameters for the signature and you'll get a digitally signed PDF (you need a proper certificate in a keystore to use this feature).
 For more info on digital signing PDFs visit: https://developers.itextpdf.com/content/itext-7-digital-signatures-pdf.
 Please notice that this is a highly specialized app; if you need it, you'll know it!

 ## Rationale for checks